James-koduah/alx-higher_level_programming/README.md

-# alx-higher_level_programming
+For sprint 2 of Alx
-for sprint 2 of Alx
+hope this goes well :)